-Archie Bunker, was a working-class family man who held bigoted, conservative views of the world.
-His viewpoints clash with nearly everyone he comes into contact with especially his liberal son-in-law Mike Stivic (or, as Archie delights in calling him, "Meathead").
+Archie Bunker, was a bigoted working-class family man who held his views of the world.
+His viewpoints clash with nearly everyone he comes into contact with especially his son-in-law Mike Stivic (or, as Archie delights in calling him, "Meathead").
 Written by

 Brian Rathjen <email@example.com>

 25 of 33 people found this review helpful.